Faster shortest-path algorithms using the acyclic-connected tree: Introduction

 \subsection{Outline}

 The remainder of the paper is as follows.
 Section~\ref{sec:prelims} presents the preliminaries.
 Section~\ref{sec: AC tree} describes the A-C tree.
 Section~\ref{sec: correctness} proves that the A-C tree is a minimal-width decomposition.
 Section~\ref{sec: nesting alg} presents an algorithm for computing the A-C tree and shows that it has linear-time complexity.
-This algorithm is then used in Section~\ref{sec: rec Dijkstra} to solve SSSP through recursive application of Dijkstra's algorithm.
+This algorithm is then used in Section~\ref{sec: rec Dijkstra} to solve SSSP through a recursive application of a given SSSP algorithm on the A-C tree, starting with Dijkstra's algorithm in Section \ref{sec: recursive_dijkstra}, followed by an arbitrary SSSP algorithm in Section \ref{sec: rec SSSP}.
 An example illustrating the theory is given in Section \ref{sec: example}.
 Finally, Section~\ref{sec: conclusions} concludes the paper.
+The appendix presents additional results and proofs.